-How to match Chess Piece and Board Size ?
+How to match Chess Pieces and Board Sizes

 Indeed buying a chess set may present with many decisions.
 Size of the chess pieces, the base diameter of the king (usually the largest piece) will the pieces fit on the board you may already have? or thinking of buying.
 The standard size as used in tournament chess competitions is approx 3.75 Inch (95mm)